MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 1>">>> Loading SARIF Results in Visual Studio <<<"
 ```

 7. Review the SARIF file results and work to remediate any issues that are identified.
-For more information, see [View Analysis](#view-analysis) later in this topic.
+For more information, see [View Analysis](#view-analysis) earlier in this topic.